Jammies-64/52685-WDC-Tut-07---Elden-Ring-Weapons-dashboard/README.md

 ## Setup and Launch
+To view the workbook you will have to download and install the latest version of Tableau Desktop (2022.2).

 Clicking [here](https://drive.google.com/file/d/1wKyIdw35kYPaGeJ1E4tfaFV0zwSeHteg/view?usp=sharing) will take you to a sharepoint where you can download the Tableau workbook.
 Alternatively the raw file is available for download in the repository above.

 In order to run the Tableau workbook correctly you will need to download the corresponding CSV file found [here](https://drive.google.com/file/d/1R3qGyfm1N1ggL-kLK6fFQsZHNmr8V6GU/view?usp=sharing).
 Upon opening up the workbook you may be prompted to mannually locate the file as the correct data source and connect it to tableau.